agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 }
 ```

 We pull in the questions dsl as our insert target, and then re-use the NewQuestion we created for the tests.
-Instead of calling execute, which calls the insert and returns no value, we want to return the data from the insert.
+Instead of calling execute, which calls the insert and returns no value, we call get_result to return the data from the insert.
 As diesel notes in the docs:

 >>> When this method is called on an insert, update, or delete statement, it will implicitly add a RETURNING * to the query, unless a returning clause was already specified.